 These type of memories have a lasing negative effect that interferes with the way a person sees the world and the way they relate to other people.
 After a successful EMDR session, a person no longer relives the images, sounds, and feelings when the event is brought to mind.

 Approximately 20 controlled studies have found that EMDR effectively decreases/eliminates symptoms of post-traumatic stress for the majority of clients.
 Client often report improvement in other associated symptoms such as anxiety

 The current treatment guidelines of American Psychiatric Association and the International Society for Traumatic Stress Studies designate EMDR as effective treatment for post-traumatic stress.
 EMDR was also found effective by the U.S Department of Veterans Affairs and Department of Defense, the United Kingdom Department of Health, the Israeli National Council for Mental Health, and many other international health and government agencies.

 Research showed that EMDR can be an efficient an rapid treatment for trauma.
 For further references, a bibliography of research may be found through EMDR International Association’s website.

 Colleen is a Licensed Mental Health Counselor with specialized training in trauma and teen counseling.
 She values and makes it a point to foster a safe and non-judgmental environment where honesty and openness can take place.
 Colleen has been utilizing EMDR therapy since 2016 with children as young as 7, teens, and adults.

 Along with EMDR, Colleen also includes other therapy modalities and techniques such as sand tray, music, and art.
-In addition to trauma, Collen specializes in teen and young adult issues, multicultural and race-related distress, and anxiety problems.
+In addition to trauma and teens, Colleen specializes in anxiety problems, life transition struggles, college student issues, and multicultural and race-related distress.
 Visit her bio here to read more.

 Call us at (407) 622-1770 or email us at info@LifeCounselingSolutions.com.
 Book your first appointment online here!